ireaneus/CDI/docs/ETP/ETPS7AssignmentPt1.md

 **H** The Law of the Heart—Teaching that impacts is not head to head, but heart to heart.
 **E** The Law of Encouragement—Teaching tends to be most effective when the learner is properly motivated.
 **R** The Law of Readiness—The teaching-learning process will be most effective when both student and teacher are adequately prepared.

+## Book Summary

+**Teaching to Change Lives — Dr. Howard Hendricks**

+In *Teaching to Change Lives*, Howard Hendricks teaches that effective biblical teaching is not merely the transfer of information but the transformation of lives through God’s Word.
+Hendricks explains that teachers must first be personally impacted by Scripture before they can effectively communicate it to others.
+The book stresses that teaching should lead to application, helping students connect biblical truth to everyday life.